Jeeves: Setting and timeline

 The short stories are set primarily in London, where Bertie Wooster has a flat and is a member of the raucous Drones Club, or in New York City, though some short stories are set around various stately homes in the English countryside.
 The novels all take place at or near an English country house, most commonly Brinkley Court, Worcestershire (in four novels) and Totleigh Towers, Gloucestershire (in two novels).

 The Jeeves stories are described as occurring within a few years of each other.
 For example, Bertie states in Jeeves and the Feudal Spirit (1954) that his Aunt Dahlia has been running her paper Milady's Boudoir, first introduced in "Clustering Round Young Bingo" (1925), for about three years.
 However, there are inconsistencies between the stories that make it difficult to construct a timeline.
 For instance, it is stated in Jeeves in the Offing that Aunt Dahlia ran her paper for four years, and not three, as is shown in Jeeves and the Feudal Spirit.
 Nonetheless, some scholars have attempted to create a rough timeline.
 J. H. C. Morris suggested that the Jeeves canon spanned approximately five years, stating that four Christmases are accounted for, and another must have passed during Bertie's time in America in the early stories, making five in all.
 Kristin Thompson also suggested that approximately five years passed during the stories, though Thompson instead relied on explicit references to time passed between events in the series.

 The stories follow a floating timeline, with each story being set at the time it was written, while the characters do not change and past events are referred to as happening recently.
 This results in the stories following "two kinds of time", as the characters hardly age but are seen against the background of a changing world.
 This floating timeline allows for comedic references to films, songs, and politicians that would have been well known to readers when the stories were written.
 For example, in Jeeves and the Feudal Spirit (1954), when Bertie is surprised to hear that his Aunt Dahlia wants to sell her weekly paper, he remarks, "It was like hearing that Rodgers had decided to sell Hammerstein."
 (This is a reference to Rodgers and Hammerstein, who created popular Broadway musicals in the 1940s and 1950s.)

+Similarly, Aunts Aren't Gentlemen (1974) mentions evangelist Billy Graham, who did not become a public figure until the late 1940s.
 However, certain Edwardian era elements, such as aristocratic country houses and traditional gentlemen's clubs like the Drones Club, continue to be prevalent throughout the series, despite becoming less common in the real world.
 Several writers have described the Jeeves series as being set in the interwar period (1918–1939).

 The setting is generally an idealised version of the world, with international conflicts being downplayed or ignored.
 Illness and injuries cause negligible harm, similar to downplayed injuries in stage comedy.